contiki-os/contiki/core/net/mac/tsch/sixtop/README.md

 An example using 6top is provided under `examples/ipv6/rpl-tsch-sxitop/`.

-A simple Schedule Function (SF) is implemented in `sf-simple.[ch]`.
+A simple Scheduling Function (SF) is implemented in `sf-simple.[ch]`.
 This SF does not have bandwidth monitoring mechanism nor bandwidth adaptation mechanism.
 Instead, the SF provides APIs so that a user process can add or remove cells dynamically.
 A sample user process implementation using the SF is found in `node-sixtop.c`, which is tested with `rpl-tsch-sixtop-z1.csc`.